Helping Families When Siblings Home Care Isn’t Enough

 Explore options through online resources, personal referrals, and healthcare professional recommendations.

-When evaluating these, prioritize factors like quality of care, staff-to-resident ratio, and amenities offered.
-Arrange visits to tour facilities and meet with team members to get a firsthand sense of the environment and level of care provided.
+When evaluating these, prioritize quality of care, caregiver-to-resident ratio, and amenities offered.
+Tour facilities and meet with team members to experience the environment and level of care provided.

 If your sibling will not take tours with you, go alone or with a trusted family member or friend.
 Consider seeking input from other family members to ensure consensus on the chosen senior care arrangement.